 Dinner at Landscape Restaurant and Grill in Hobart

 Let’s forget the jeans analogy now because Landscape Restaurant and Grill is as close to denim as Chanel is to Shiploads.

 You’ve read our gushing praise for the many exciting restaurants popping up all over Hobart of late.
 It’s almost like a Pokemon Go styled game of real life ‘whack-a-mole’ trying to visit them all!

 Yet where foraged foam of fungus, deconstructed and hand-pressed artisanal heirloom possum pickles may be appealing to some, I suspect for many this may be a bridge too far.

-Where Picasso explored the bizarre and uncomfortably challenging, in his exquisite landscapes of the outback Glover presented a reality that has struck home for many an Australian.
-It is also this familiarity and consistence in excellence that underpins one of Hobart’s newest restaurants, Landscape.
+Where Picasso explored the bizarre and uncomfortably challenging, in his exquisite landscapes of the outback, Glover presented a reality that has struck home for many an Australian.
+It is also this familiarity and consistence in excellence that underpins one of Hobart’s newest restaurants, Landscape Restaurant and Grill.

 In Head Chef Oli Mellers, a Tassie lad who’s done his time in the European stainless steel jungle, we have a devotee of the asado grill and an appreciator of classic flavours that tug at the heart strings.
-Thankfully, his broad menu doesn’t require a pocket-sized Webster’s Hipster’s Dictionary either!
+Thankfully, the Landscape menu doesn’t require a pocket-sized Webster’s Hipster’s Dictionary either!

 Dainty canoes of spanner crab, witlof and green apple ($25).